enyata/innovation-sandbox-php/src/Sterling/README.md

 ##### ToAccount

-This is the nuban of the transaction recipient account.
+This is the NUBAN of the transaction recipient account.

 ##### destinationbankcode

 This is the destination bank's code

 ### InnovationSandbox\Sterling\Transfer\InterbankNameEnquiry(credentials)